This Is How Many Bitcoins Are Left To Mine

 If the private key is misplaced, stolen, or lost, there is no way to gain access or withdraw the Bitcoin and will be lost forever.
 This is why it is important to save the private key in a secure location and create a backup.
 For more information on how to recover stolen or lost Bitcoins, read this article.

-How Is Bitcoin Created?
+Basics: How Is Bitcoin Created?

-ASIC miners which are heavy energy-dependent machines are used to mine Bitcoin.
+ASIC miners, which are heavy energy-dependent machines, are used to mine Bitcoin.
 Mining Bitcoin was possible using consumer-grade video cards; however, as computation demand increased, video cards could no longer meet the network demands.
 Even with the development of ASIC miners, individuals are joining a pool of multiple Bitcoin miners to increase the likelihood of finding a block reward.
 For more information, read our guide on Bitcoin mining pools and how they work.